explore

 Hidden Lake Lookout was the first lookout I hiked to in Washington State, and it will always be a favorite.

 I hope this list of historic Fire Lookout hikes in Washington inspires you to check out a few for yourself.
-If you have a lookout hike that you’d like to add or further information on how to support the maintenance and restoration of these extraordinary structures, I’d love to hear about it in the comments.
+If you have a Washington fire lookout hike that you’d like to add or further information on how to support the maintenance and restoration of these extraordinary structures, I’d love to hear about it in the comments.
 Happy trails!

 Some of the links above are affiliate links.
 That means I may earn a small commission on any purchase made – at no additional cost to you.
 As always, all ideas and opinions expressed in this post are entirely my own.
 I appreciate your support! – jess